France Open To Extending Post-Brexit Transition Beyond 2020 - UrduPoint

 Britain is poised to leave the EU on January 31 after 47 years of membership.

-Under the terms of the withdrawal agreement, its official relationship with the EU will remain largely unchanged for 11 months during which London and Brussels hope to negotiate a trade agreement.
+But under the terms of a withdrawal agreement, its official relationship with the EU will remain largely unchanged for 11 months during which London and Brussels hope to negotiate a new trade agreement.